-2.7.2 Analysis Comments
+2.7.3 Analysis Comments

-Comments, where necessary and appropriate are made in LIMS for sample measured/nonmeasured information to provide the data validator/reviewer with an explanation or description of the test results or sample characteristics.
-All LIMS entered comments associated with a sample/test are part of the LIMS database record for the analysis of the respective sample.
+Flags and comments, where necessary and appropriate are made in LIMS for sample measured/non-measured information to provide the data validator/reviewer with an explanation or description of the test results or sample characteristics.
+All LIMS entered flags and comments associated with a sample/test/result are part of the LIMS database record for the analysis of the respective sample.